ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 We include checks for Python, R, NCL, and yaml files, most of which are described in more detail in the sections below.
 This includes checks for invalid syntax and formatting errors.
-:ref:`pre-commit` is a handy tool that can run all of these checks automatically.
+:ref:`pre-commit` is a handy tool that can run all of these checks automatically just before you commit your code.
-It knows knows which tool to run for each filetype, and therefore provides a simple way to check your code!
+It knows knows which tool to run for each filetype, and therefore provides a convenient way to check your code!

 Python
 ~~~~~~